Installation

 (hictk) user@dev:/tmp$ hictk --version

-First, make sure you follow the instructions on how to install Docker or Singularity/Apptainer on your OS.
+First, ensure you have followed the instructions on how to install Docker or Singularity/Apptainer on your OS.

 Installing Docker